A Brief History

 My first car was a Ford Anglia bought for £100 in 1974.
 A year later a bought a suit so that I could go to the bank manager & ask for a £200 loan to by a Triumph Herald.
 Can you imagine that now?

-Whilst at RAF Benson I had the honour of contributing work towards the restoration of 'Black Six' the messerschmitt 109 Gustav.
-Towards the end of my time in the RAF I worked in an organisation designing, developing & testing special forces equipment systems for air drop out of C130 Hercules aircraft.
-We also did some other interesting stuff, such as moving a Battle of Britain Memorial Flight Spitfire to Nellis AFB, for the USAF 50th Anniversary celibrations (see pic.
+Whilst at RAF Benson and in charge of the aircraft structures bay, I had the honour of contributing work towards the restoration of 'Black Six', the Messerschmitt 109 Gustav.
+Towards the end of my time in the RAF, I worked for an organisation designing, developing & testing special forces equipment systems for air drop out of the C130 Hercules aircraft.
+We also did some other interesting stuff, such as moving a Battle of Britain Memorial Flight Spitfire to Nellis AFB for the USAF 50th Anniversary celibrations (see pic.
 I'm centre bottom)

 This was a very exciting time especially as we worked a lot in California, Arizona & the Gulf of Mexico.
 It was whilst working in Arizona that I did a really silly thing.
-I agreed to jump out of a fully servicable & functioning aircraft at 12000 feet, free fall to 5000 feet & deploy the parachute which then felt like nothing else on earth, ouch.
-It is true, I have the photos for evidence.
-My only defence for doing this was that I had consumed an amount of alcohol when asked 'John, you've never parachuted & you design & fit this kit for us, isn't it about time you had a go?'
-It is at this point you must think of me as a complete lunatic & therefore would not be safe presenting a pub quiz never mind courses for professional people or consigning high quality cars to auction.
+I agreed to jump out of a fully servicable & functioning aircraft at 12,000 feet, free fall to 5,000 feet & deploy the parachute which then felt like nothing else on earth, ouch.
+It is true, I have the photos as evidence.

 During my service in the RAF, my hobby was restoring classic cars.
-I have also been involved with the Jaguar drivers & Alfa Romeo Owners clubs & more recently I was Chairman of the Giulietta Register.
+I have also been involved with the Jaguar drivers & Alfa Romeo Owners clubs & I was once Chairman of the Giulietta Register.

 Once I left the RAF I built my own business selling, restoring, servicing, inspecting & valuing classic cars.
 I also started unique classic car courses within the trade.
 These courses include, 'How to Buy a Classic Car', 'How to be a Classic Car Dealer', 'How to maintain Your Classic' & A Day at the Auction'.
 I have built a reputation for excellence within the classic car trade; you see I can be sensible?

-I now also work with 'Historics at Brooklands' a specialist auction house for high quality vintage, classic and sportscars.
+I now promote my business, John Williams Classic Cars Limited and focus on high quality vintage, classic and sportscars.
 If you have a special motor car you wish to sell then please call me and find out how I may achieve the best audience and price for cherished possession.

 My passion is real.
 I wish to share this & my many experiences.
 You are welcome to come & share with me.